-1. History of previous releases of the GM microorganism notified under Part B in the Directive 2001/18/EC and under Part B of Directive 90/220/EED by the same notifier b) Conclusions of post-release monitoring Every pig slaughtered in Denmark is traceable by a unique identifier.
-In the 21 years NOVO Yeast Cream has been used as feed for the pigs, no adverse effects have ever been reported in connection with use of it as feed.
+1. History of previous releases of the GM microorganism notified under Part B in the Directive 2001/18/EC and under Part B of Directive 90/220/EED by the same notifier b) Conclusions of post-release monitoring

 Not relevant.
 The Danish competent authorities have officially acknowledged Novo Nordisk's use of GM yeast cream as pig feed since 1988, although official approval under the conditions of use by Novo Nordisk was not required by Danish law, as explained in the letters of acknowledgement.